davidgohel/flextable/cran-comments.md

 ## Test environments

-- local OS X install (R 3.6.3)
+- local OS X install (R 4.0.2)
+- windows (release)
-- ubuntu 14.05 (on travis-ci with older and release)
+- ubuntu 16.04 (release)
+- macOS (release and devel)
-- winbuilder (older, release and devel)
+- winbuilder (with older, release and devel)
 - rhub::check_for_cran()

 ## R CMD check results

 There were no ERROR, WARNING or NOTE.

 ## Reverse dependencies

-I could not test with package nlmixr as I am not able to install it.

-There is no error or warning with other packages
+There were no error or warning and few notes (not related to officer).